Community-Based Child Protection Mechanisms for children of garment factory workers in Bangladesh

 Children of Bangladesh’s readymade garment factory workers are vulnerable to exploitation

-Garment factory workers in Bangladesh are plagued with socio-economic hardship due to poor working conditions, low wages and long hours.
-Their children at risk of various forms of exploitation, including child labour, sexual abuse, and trafficking.
+Garment factory workers in Bangladesh suffer socio-economic hardship due to poor working conditions, low wages and long hours.
+Their children are at risk of various forms of exploitation, including child labour, sexual abuse, and trafficking.
 The project strengthens community-based child protection mechanisms by engaging communities, training local protection actors, and empowering children and families.

 Background